Electronic Health Records Market Report 2021 : Industry Insights, Estimated Yield, Recent Developments and Forecast to 2027 with Dominant Regions and Countries Data

 Drivers & Restraints

-Increasing adoption of EHR solutions across the world is one of the significant factors supporting the market growth.
-This is majorly occurring due to the growing initiatives by the governments to implement strategies for reducing administrative and regulatory burdens on health care providers pertaining to the use of electronic medical records.
-For instance, the introduction of the Cures Act, in December 13, 2016, is designed to enhance medical product development and create innovations and advances in the medical technology.
-The implementation of the Cures Act assisted the healthcare IT industry stakeholders to develop recommendations and strategies designed to address key burdens associated with the use of electronic health records.
-It is achieved by reducing documentation requirements and improving regulatory flexibility within the medicare program.
-Hence, such initiatives will considerably augment the electronic health records market growth across the forecast period.
+The rising cost of healthcare services and hospital stays globally is resulting in the shift of patients towards homecare settings to treat diseases like hemophilia, Von Willebrand (VWD), etc. For instance, according to the American Society of Hematology data, it was estimated that the annual cost for treatment of hemophilia in hospitals is generally between USD 300,000 to USD 500,000.
+This exerts a huge economic burden on the patients in the country.

+The high cost of hospitalization is observed in other developed and emerging countries, propelling the need for a shift towards home care services among the patient population.
+Moreover, the increasing number of product launches in the portable testing devices segment is anticipated to boost the adoption of point-of-care (POC) coagulation testing devices by patients in the homecare setting.
+For instance, in April 2018, F. Hoffmann-La Roche Ltd announced the launch of the CoaguChek vantus system.
+The company reports that the system is a self-testing device integrated with advanced features such as wireless reporting of INR results.

-Key players covered in the global Electronic Health Records Market research report:
+Key players covered in the global Point-of-Care Coagulation Testing Devices Market research report:

 An Overview of the Impact of COVID-19 on this Market: